apache/cordova-js/README.md

 # TODO / Hacking / Contributing

-- implementations: geolocation + position/error (all),
+- implementations:
   button + app + contact + file + others (need to once-over) (BB), everything for WP7,
   everything for Bada, any other platforms I missed...
 - docs: adding new platform, `require('path')` pathing transformation from `./build/packager.js`
-- think more about what it means to run in node
-- think about whether to select and load the platform specific modules at runtime or at buildtime. what about platform-specific overrides? can we at buildtime decide to include only the overrides (to save a few kb?)
+- think about whether to select and load the platform specific modules at runtime or at buildtime. what about platform-specific overrides? can we at buildtime decide to include only the overrides (to save a few kb?). what about specifically denoting modules to include/exclude on a per-platform basis?
 - 3rd party plugins could be interesting.
 Need a little bit more thought about how these will fit into the system.
 I am thinking a package.json type file to handle per plugin.